Personal Capital vs Mint 2026: Which Personal Finance App Actually Wins?

 - Monarch Money — very Mint-like in feel and features, $14.99/month

-- Empower (Personal Capital) — great if you care about investments
+- Empower (Personal Capital) — strong choice if you care about investments

-If you came here specifically hunting for a Mint replacement, Personal Capital is a strong contender — but YNAB or Monarch Money will probably scratch that budgeting itch more completely.
+If you're hunting for a real Mint replacement, Personal Capital is solid — but YNAB or Monarch Money will probably scratch that budgeting itch more directly.

 Personal Capital vs Mint: Feature-by-Feature